 The second module talks about geometric quality of work object, which contains the level of product quality as seen from its precision of dimension, its ideal shape, and its smooth surface.
 It is continued with the third module about cutting parameter, covering all factors influencing the cutting and slicing.

 The last module talks about lathing techniques, covering procedures of lathing from the preparation until lathing process.
 After students master the knowledge of various types of lathe and their functions, the main parts, and cutting tools, continued with the formation of knowledge and skills about cutting parameters and geometric quality of work object, and lathing techniques, the students were then given a job to practice operating lathe to make simple objects.
-The sample screenshot in 4 is display of VARK types module.
+The sample screenshot in Figure 4 is display of VARK types module.

 Therefore, the prototype of blended learning model developed had specifications in form of syllabus and RPP, equipped with learning modules of visual, auditory, read/write, and kinesthetic type in printed and/or digital forms.

 After the prototype was developed, validations from experts of learning model and learning material were conducted.
-The result is shown in 2 and 3.
+The result is shown in Table 2 and Table 3.